 Ask the Experts: How to save energy when you are starting seeds

 Starting seeds indoors is a great way to maximize your garden’s productivity during the summer and satisfy that early-spring urge to play in the dirt.
 It’s also cost effective – seeds are significantly less expensive than individual plants.
-It might even be a great activity to work with kids on while you’re at home during the COVID-19 Stay at Home order.

 At Efficiency Vermont, in addition to energy experts, we have a few gardening pros in our midst!
 Senior Energy Consultant MJ Poynter is also a Master Gardener and Lauren Morlino, Emerging Technologies and Services Manager, manages the indoor agriculture work for Efficiency Vermont.
 We sat down (virtually!) with MJ and Lauren to gather some tips and tricks they recommend for getting your garden going this year.